nwalshgit/WestboroughGeneralLaws/BoH_Regulation_Restricting_Tobacco.md

-Constituent: Any ingredient, substance, chemical or compound, other than tobacco, water or reconstituted tobacco sheet, that is added by the manufacturer to a tobacco product during the processing, manufacturing or packaging of the tobacco product..
+Constituent: Any ingredient, substance, chemical or compound, other than tobacco, water or reconstituted tobacco sheet, that is added by the manufacturer to a tobacco product during the processing, manufacturing or packaging of the tobacco product.
 Such term shall include a smoke constituent.

 Coupon: Any card, paper, note, form, statement, ticket or other issue distributed for commercial or promotional purposes to be later surrendered by the bearer so as to receive an article, service or accommodation without charge or at a discount price.

 Distinguishable: Perceivable by either the sense of smell or taste.

-Distribute; Provide a tobacco product from a retailer to a consumer.
+Distribute: Provide a tobacco product from a retailer to a consumer.

 Educational Institution: Any public or private college, school, professional school, scientific or technical institution, university or other institution furnishing a program of higher education.